Fast, Guided Testing

 This means:

-By measuring force per unit area, EFORTO eliminates the hidden biases of traditional devices giving clinicians, researchers, and patients a more equitable and anatomically fair assessment of the true strength test.
+By measuring force per unit area, Eforto® eliminates the hidden biases of traditional devices giving clinicians, researchers, and patients a more equitable, replicable and anatomically fair assessment of the true strength test.

-Eforto: Towards a complete profile of muscle power, endurance, and perceived vitality
+Eforto® : Towards a comprehensive profile of muscle power, endurance, and perceived vitality

 Among octogenarians who didn’t report fatigue, those with lower Grip Work and CPV scores and higher self-perceived fatigue were more likely to be pre-frail, even though traditional strength tests appeared normal.